 on characters and situations from Disney's Animated TV series

-exception of one's I created, are TM and Copyrighted by Buena Vista Television and Walt Disney Entertainment, and are used
+exception of one's I created, are TM and Copyrighted by The Walt Disney Co. and Buena Vista Television, and are used without

-without their knowledge.
-Please don't sue, since this was done as a tribute to the spirit of the original show.
+their knowledge.
+Please don't sue, since this was done as a tribute to the spirit of the original shows.

 Author's Note :